Sales

 Tiny C2N Monitor

-Those who have been following my blog know that this is a little device that sits between a C2N and either a C64 or DC2N (depending on the DC2N build you got you might have to cut the sides of the blue tape connector) and ‘spoofs’ the signal coming from a tape being played back, displaying it on a TFT display (included within the kit).
+The Tiny C2N Monitor is a device that sits between a C2N cassette player and either a C64 or DC2N, ‘spoofing’ the signal coming from a tape being played back and displaying it on a TFT display.

-As part of the spoofing process this device is also capable of intercepting “CBM ROM” and “TutboTape 250” file names upon detecting the relevant signal.
-Any intercepted file name is shown on the display as well.
+As part of the spoofing process this device is also capable of intercepting “CBM ROM” and “TutboTape 250” file names, upon detecting the relevant signal.
+Any intercepted file name is shown on the TFT display as well.

 Tiny C2N Monitor: spoofing a tape port signal by Luigi Di Fraia